frankiejarrett/user-session-control/readme.txt

 == Description ==

+**Did you find this plugin helpful?
+Please return the favor by [writing a review](https://wordpress.org/support/view/plugin-reviews/user-session-control).**

 WordPress 4.1 "Dinah" introduced the awesome power of user session management.

 However, you are limited to only being able to destroy your own sessions, and you cannot destroy them individually.